-Our ability to understand eternal life begins with our willingness to accept a reality beyond our sensory perception.
+Our ability to understand everlasting life begins with our willingness to accept a reality beyond our sensory perception.
 That, we get.
-There are, after all sounds which only dogs can hear, impossible images seen easily by the eagle’s keen eye, and seismic motions imperceptible to our internal gyroscope, yet profound enough to cause an earthquake.
+There are, after all, sounds which only dogs can hear, impossible images seen easily by the eagle’s keen eye, and seismic motions imperceptible to our internal gyroscope, yet profound enough to cause an earthquake.

 H.P.
 Lovecraft wrote